- Medieval Woman Eleanor of Aquitaine Part 1

 Behind the lives of great men are great women and this Medieval woman stood squarely behind two of them.

-Her name was Hodierna and she fulfilled a unique role in the lives of two male babies born the same day, one her own son Alexander and the other a little boy called Richard whose parents had little time for and who emerge as Richard the Lion Heart King of England and much of today’s France.
+Her name was Hodierna and she fulfilled a unique role in the lives of two male babies born the same day, one her own son Alexander and the other a little boy called Richard whose parents had little time for and who emerged as Richard the Lion Heart King of England and much of today’s France.

 Both children were born on 8th September 1157, Richard in Oxford, very probably at Beaumont Palace and Alexander at St Albans.